TayLuo/Install-and-Configure-Snort/README.md

 # Introduction-with-Snort
 This is an introduction of Snort.
 The following guide will show how to install Snort, configure and write custom rules.
+Snort has three primary uses: As a packet sniffer like tcpdump, as a packet logger — which is useful for network traffic debugging, or it can be used as a full-blown network intrusion prevention system.
-Not knowing what Snort is, click [here](https://www.snort.org/)
+If you want to learn more about Snort, click [here](https://www.snort.org/)

 - [Introduction of the Project](https://github.com/TayLuo/Deploy-Windows-VM----Sentinel-SIEM-/blob/main/The%20purpose%20of%20the%20Project)

 <h2>Prerequisites</h2>